eadenise/match_tempo/README.md

 **Song Matching:**

 Compares songs based on their primary tempo, tempo variation, and beat consistency.
-Allows customizable tolerance for matching criteria.
+Allows customisable tolerance for matching criteria.

 **Output:**

 Matches are logged and saved in a CSV file with detailed information about the comparisons.

-**Technologies Used**
+## Technologies Used

 **Libraries:**